SFDO-Tooling/Snowfakery/docs/index.md

 - var: lastname_var
   value:
     fake: last_name
+- var: nationality
+  value:
+    random_choice:
+      - Estonian
+      - Canadian
 - object: person
   fields:
     first_name:
       fake: first_name
     last_name: ${{lastname_var}}
+    nation: ${{nationality}}
 - object: spouse
   fields:
     first_name:
       fake: first_name
     last_name: ${{lastname_var}}
+    nation: ${{nationality}}
 ```

 This works both at the top level of your recipe and in friends
 lists.

+Variables are different than macros because each time a variable
+is evaluated it keeps its value and that value is shared by
+templates that refer to it.
+A macro, by contrast, is evaluated
+again in every context that it is used.
+If you make a macro
+that includes `fake: last_name`, every object embedding it will
+get a different `last_name`.
+Macros are for sharing declarations.
+Variables are for sharing values.

 If you would like to group several fields together you can
 do that by creating a "hidden" object: